Reki43/assignment-3-part-2/README.md

 ## Task 5 - Verify Your System Information Page Works

+>[!IMPORTANT]
+>If working on part 2 with load balancing, go to [part 2, task 5](#task-5---verify-your-system-information-page-works-with-the-document-directory) for instructions on verifying your web server configuration are working.

 **1. Find Your Droplet’s IP Address**

 You can find your droplet's IP address by logging into your DigitalOcean account and clicking on the **Droplets** section.
 From there, locate the droplet you've been working with and copy its IP address.